Management and governance

 Lisa manages Craftspace’s websites, press relations, mailing lists and much of the print and branding.

-Administrative Assistant, Amy Kirkham (part time)
+Administrative Assistant, Vacant (part time)

-Amy works across operations, programming and marketing.
+The administrative assistant works across operations, programming and marketing.

 Project Assistant for Women’s Maker Movement, Charlie Birtles (part time)